Covid-19 guidance for employers, training providers and centres

 ESFA has also issued specific guidance on its relief scheme to support post-16 providers, which is available HERE.

-In 2020, the ITEC, which normally lasts 42 weeks, will be delivered in 32 weeks as a full-time condensed programme that focuses on specific skills shortages in particular regions of the UK.
-And to support learners impacted by the pandemic, the ECITB will provide ITEC students with a training allowance payment of £100 per week over the duration of the course.
+The current ITEC cohort are undertaking a compressed 32-week course, rather than the normal 42 weeks.
+This is a full-time condensed programme that focuses on specific skills shortages in particular regions of the UK.
+To support learners impacted by the pandemic, the ECITB is providing ITEC students with a training allowance payment of £100 per week over the duration of the course.
 This has been introduced to support the 2020 cohort of ITEC learners who in previous years could have had part-time jobs; the introduction of a full-time condensed programme will lessen the opportunity for any part-time work.
+Due to the constantly evolving situation with Covid 19 the actual duration of the programme is being constantly reviewed by the providers and the ECITB to ensure the learners have every opportunity to complete in a timely manner.

-Provision has been made for some learners to follow a discipline-focused programme this year; for example, 12 learners in the North East will learn welding skills and knowledge rather than general engineering training.
+Provision has been made for some learners to follow a discipline-focused programme for the 2020 cohort; for example, some ITEC students are learning welding and pipe fitting skills knowledge rather than general engineering training.

 Undertaking training in a safe, socially-distanced environment is of paramount importance.
-Training providers delivering the course this year were required to show they could deliver safe classroom and workshop spaces and use digital technology for virtual delivery of the knowledge elements of the programme.
+Training providers delivering the course have been required to show they could deliver safe classroom and workshop spaces and use digital technology for virtual delivery of the knowledge elements of the programme.

-Eight training providers have been awarded contracts to deliver the course to a cohort of 98 learners who will follow programmes tailored to welding and pipefitting disciplines or general engineering starting in September.
+Seven training providers have been awarded contracts to deliver the course to a cohort of 90 learners who will follow programmes tailored to welding and pipefitting disciplines or general engineering starting in September 2020.

 - GEN2 (Workington)